Fears of ‘chaotic’ rescue as Afghan quake kills at least 1,000

 It has since been plunged into crisis as the new Islamist regime struggles to get to grips with food shortages and a flailing economy.
 More than a third of people cannot meet their basic needs, women's rights have been restricted and foreign aid has evaporated.

-The early morning earthquake struck about 44km (27 miles) from the southeastern city of Khost at around 1.30am local time (9pm Tuesday GMT).
+The early morning earthquake struck about 44km (27 miles) from the southeastern city of Khost at around 0130 local time [2100 Tuesday GMT].
 Most people will have been in their homes asleep at the time.
+At least 2,000 homes were destroyed in the region, where on average every household has seven or eight people living in it, said Ramiz Alakbarov, the UN deputy special representative to Afghanistan.

 Pictures from Afghanistan show some buildings and dwellings have been razed to the ground, while people killed in the earthquake have been wrapped up in blankets.